Skip to main content

 🟠 no

 at this time, DiscrimiNAT does not implement decryption of the full payload.
-It has the advantage of not moving the boundary of unencrypted data, maintaining full performance, and continuing to work transparently as the TLS protocol evolves with Post-Quantum Cryptography (Kyber in Chrome works, for example)
+It has the advantage of not moving the boundary of unencrypted data, maintaining end-to-end encryption, and continuing to work transparently as the TLS protocol evolves with Post-Quantum Cryptography (Kyber in Chrome works, for example)

 Prevent Unencrypted Traffic🔴 no